 It’s way too common for freelancers to have nothing to show for projects they put weeks of work into.

 Some freelance designers even have dozens of happy clients that no one would ever know about because they’ve failed to showcase them properly.
-We think that this is an epidemic.
-Your portfolio shouldn’t make you anxious.
+This is a travesty.
 You shouldn’t feel disorganized, inefficient, and wasteful because you aren’t highlighting your work properly.

 Instead you can create awesome testimonials and case studies with just a few simple systems.
-That’s what we’re going to walk-through in this post.
+Let’s dive into that next.

 One tip is to ask when a client has expressed satisfaction about the project or a result.
 If they comment about your work being awesome unprovoked, it’s probably a good time to ask.